jckarter/clay/doc/language-reference.md

     // Example
     record Point[T] (x:T, y:T); // [T] guard is assumed

-More complex record types can be derived using a computed body.
+A record type's layout can also be evaluated from an expression.
 If the type name is followed by an `=` token, the following expression is evaluated to determine the layout of the record.
 The expression must evaluate to a tuple of pairs, each pair containing a static string field name and a field type.

     // Example
     // Equivalent to the non-computed Point[T] definition: